-Join Jane Barratt for an in-depth discussion in this video Guideposts, part of Learning to Manage Personal Investments.
+Join Jane Barratt for an in-depth discussion in this video Guideposts, part of Managing Your Personal Investments.

 - Before we start talking about how to actually invest,…we need to set some guideposts.…You won't know where you're going unless…you have a map.…So let's build a map that you can use to…invest on your own or guide you through…what an adviser will do for you.…First of all, you need to know yourself.…You should not invest in products that run…counter to what you believe in or have a…higher level of risk than you can tolerate.…You need to know what you're investing in…and be 100% comfortable with it.…But first, you or your adviser needs to do…an assessment of your objectives, your life stage,…your risk tolerance, and your current…financial situation.…